Polypore: Classification

+The Polyporales in the modern sense are not only polypores but also other fruiting body types such as crust fungi, hydnoid fungi and agaricoid mushrooms.

+Currently polypores are divided into about 170 genera.

 Description

 The fungal individual that develops the fruit bodies that are identified as polypores resides in soil or wood as mycelium.
 Polypores are often restricted to either deciduous (angiosperm) or conifer (gymnosperm) host trees.
 Some species depend on a single tree genus (e.g. Piptoporus betulinus on birch, Perenniporia corticola on dipterocarps).

 Forms of polypore fruit bodies range from mushroom-shaped to thin effused patches (crusts) that develop on dead wood.
 Perennial fruit bodies of some species growing on living trees can grow over 80 years old (e.g. Phellinus igniarius).
 Most species of polypores develop new, short-lived fruit bodies annually or several times every year.
 Abundant fruit takes place during the autumn or rainy season.

 Structure of the fruit bodies is simple.
 Effused or resupinate fruit bodies typically consist of two layers - a tube layer of vertically arranged tubes that open downwards, and supporting layer called subiculum that supports and attached the tubes to substrate.
 In fruit bodies with a cap (pileate fruit bodies) the tissue between upper surface and the pore layer is called context.
 A few polypores (e.g. Fomes fomentarius and Inocutis rhaedes) also have a core between context and substrate.
 A minority of polypores also have a stalk (stipe) that attach to the cap either laterally or centrally depending on the species.

 Polypore tubes are a honeycomb-like structure, where the individual tubes have fused together.
 Their sides are covered with a spore-forming surface, the hymenium.
 The tubes offer shelter for developing spores and help to increase the area of the spore-producing surface.
 Pore size and shape vary a lot between species, but little within a species – some Hexagonia spp. have 5 mm wide pores whereas pores of Antrodiella spp. are invisible to naked eye with 15 pores per mm.
 Generally the larger the pores, the larger the spores.
 A few polypores produce asexual spores (chlamydospores or conidia) in the upper surface of their cap (e.g. Echinopora aculeifera, Oligoporus ptychogaster) or without the presence of a sexual fruit body (e.g. Inonotus rickii, Heterobasidion spp.).